 Manage Cookie Settings

-When you buy property as an investment, you won’t be able to fund your purchase with a normal residential mortgage.
-Instead, you’ll need a specialist buy to let mortgage.
+When you buy a property as an investment, you won’t be able to fund your purchase with a normal residential mortgage.
+You’ll need a buy-to-let mortgage.

-Many buy to let mortgages are provided on an interest only basis.
-So in the short term, your outgoings will be less each month, but you’ll need to pay off the full loan or refinance at the end of your mortgage term.
+Many buy-to-lets are provided on an interest-only basis, so your short-term outgoings will be less each month.
+You will, however, need to pay off the full loan, or refinance at the end of your mortgage term.
 You will also need a deposit of at least 25% of the property value.
 This could mean better rates on your repayments.

-The amount of rent you can charge depends on the type of property you choose, how you furnish it, who you are attracting as tenants and the market at that time, and who you’re trying to attract as a tenant.
+Finally, the amount of rent you can charge depends on the type of property you choose, how you furnish it, the market at that time, and who you’re trying to attract as a tenant.

 This type of mortgage is for a property that you or a member of your family will occupy either now or in the future.

-It happens when the property has been inherited or when the owner, having previously lived in the property, is unable to sell it and chooses to let it out.
+It typically happens when the property has been inherited or when the owner, having previously lived in the property, cannot sell it and decides to let it out.